OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 **Preparation of Test Setup**

-You need to either configure iptables on your phone or use ettercap to be able to intercept traffic.
+You need to either configure iptables on your phone or use bettercap to be able to intercept traffic.

 FCM can use either XMPP or HTTP to communicate with the Google backend.